AyushBhargav/SPL/README.md

 # SPL
-SPL (Simple Pseudo Language) is an interpreted language which is to be used in algorithm development and stuff like that.
-Final design draft of language is not decided yet, so drastic changes will be made in subsequencial releases.
+**SPL** (Simple Pseudo Language) is an interpreted language which is to be used in algorithm development and stuff like that.
+Final design draft of language is not decided yet, so drastic changes will be made in subsequential releases.
 Use it at your risk.

 ## Language Features
 ### General Syntax and semantics
-Language will support dynamic typing and syntactically will be very similar to the likes of JavaScript and Python but with in-built support for data structures like trees and graphs.
+Language will support **dynamic typing** and syntactically will be very similar to the likes of JavaScript and Python but with in-built support for data structures like trees and graphs.
 Language should look like the general algorithm pseudocode.
-N
 ```
 x <- 0
 factorial <- 1